Atlanta Wills & Codicils Attorneys

 - Property owned by you and another person as joint tenants with rights of survivorship.

-How Do I Change or Revoke a Will?
+How Do I Amend or Revoke a Will?

 Since your will does not take effect until you die and the probate court admits it to probate, you can change your will at any time before your death, provided you are mentally competent.

 You change a will by executing either a written document called a codicil, which changes an existing will, or by executing a new will.
 A codicil in Georgia must be executed according to the same rules that apply to executing wills, however, you are not required to notify your beneficiaries if you change your will, nor do they need to approve any changes to your will.